StyXman/ayrton/doc/source/reference.rst

 .. py:function:: shift (n=1)

-    Pops the first *n* elemnets from :py:data:`argv` and return them.
+    Pops the first *n* elements from :py:data:`argv` and return them.
 If *n* is 1, the value returned is just the first element; if it's bigger than 1, it returns a list with those *n* elements.

 .. py:function:: source (file)

     Executes *file* in a subprocess.
 Any local variable will be incorporated in the current process' local namespace.
+As this could be better achieved with importing modules, this might disappear in future versions.

 .. py:function:: unset (*args)